KolyaIvankov/deeplearning4j/docs/samediff/templates/dl4j-integration.md

 [`SameDiff` lambda layer definition code on GitHub](https://github.com/eclipse/deeplearning4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/samediff/dl4j/layers/L2NormalizeLambdaLayer.java)
 [`SameDiff` lambda layer usage code on GitHub](https://github.com/eclipse/deeplearning4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/samediff/dl4j/Ex2LambdaLayer.java)

-Quite often it is some custom activation that needs to be tried, and is not present in the pool.
-The cleanest way to create a layer with such an activation is to use a linear layer (i.d. with `Activation.IDENTITY` for activation function) followed by a **lambda layer**, which realizes the custom activation.
+Quite often it is a custom activation for a layer that one wishes to try, and which is not yet present in the pool.
+The cleanest way to create such a layer is to use a combination of a standard with identity activation followed by a **lambda layer**, which realizes the custom activation itself.

-Lambda layers are even easier to create than the usual `SameDiff` layers: the only method to override is `defineLayer(...)`.
-In the following example, we define a lambda that normalizes the input along specified dimensions.
+Lambda layers are even easier to create than the usual `SameDiff` layers: the only method to override there is `defineLayer(...)`.
+In the following example, we define a lambda layer that normalizes the input along specified dimensions.
 ```java
 public class L2NormalizeLambdaLayer extends SameDiffLambdaLayer {